As your landlord and the freeholder of the building, we are responsible for insuring the building against damage.

 How to claim

-If you need to make a claim, please ring our building insurance provider Zurich Municipal.
-They will explain the process for any required repairs.
+If you need to make a claim, please call our building insurance provider Zurich Municipal within 30 days of the loss occurring or becoming aware.
+They will explain the process for any subsequent make good repairs suffered as a result of an insured peril.

 Freephone: 0800 028 0336 (24 hour)